i5hi/btccapital/README.md

 Funded every short term period.

-This is the company hot wallet used to make bitcoin payments to third party service providers.
+This is the company's hot wallet used to make bitcoin payments to third party service providers.

 This could include:
 - domain registrars
 - cloud server providers
 - as part of your application logic (user rewards for example)
+-

-### renumeration
+### payday

 > A script between the team members with a timelocked release.

 Funded every short term period.

-The idea here is that a script is funded up front BUT team members can only unlock funds in this wallet after a certain date.
+The idea here is that a script is funded up front BUT team members can only unlock funds in this wallet after a certain date aka payday.

-A new script is created for every renumeration cycle.
+A new script is created for every payday cycle.

-The team must get together and arrive at consensus to enforce the renumeration scheme, resulting in a moment of strengthening trust.
+The team must get together and arrive at consensus to enforce the payday scheme, resulting in a moment of strengthening trust.

-The renumeration scheme is initially set with the team member and the board during onboarding.
+The payday scheme is initially set with the team member and the board during onboarding.

-A team member is not obliged to agree to changes to the renumeration scheme proposed by other members during a specific cycle.
+A team member is not obliged to agree to changes to the payday scheme proposed by other members during a specific cycle.

 However, if mutual consensus leads to a change for a given cycle, this is accepted by the board.

 This gives the team a chance to be fair with each other and quickly pick out the weeds.

-A team member can chose to sit out on consensus and just receive renumeration without the ceremonies.
+A team member can chose to sit out on consensus and just get paid on payday without the ceremonies.

-If such a member is a cause for concern, the team can addressed it with the board at the successive renumeration cycle.

 ### resources